 - Database of Advocates for Children at HLS: The Database was established to foster a community of advocates for children and serve as a resource for individuals to connect on relevant issues.
 It includes those who are considering a career involving children, youth, and adolescents, as well as those who have any related prior experience, and it is continuously updated as submissions are received.
 If you would like to include your name, please fill out the survey.
-The Database can be accessed here.

 Additional resources for students can be found on the website of the Child Advocacy Program (CAP): http://cap.law.harvard.edu/.